tn-aixpa/rs-deforestation/docs/howto/download.md

 list_args =  ["main.py",string_dict_data]
 ```

 <p align="justify">Register 'download_images_s2' operation in the project.
 The function if of kind container runtime that allows you to deploy deployments, jobs and services on Kubernetes.
 It uses the base image of sentinel-tools deploved in the context of project which is a wrapper for the Sentinel download and preprocessing routine for the integration with the AIxPA platform.
-For more details [Click here](https://github.com/tn-aixpa/sentinel-tools/).
+For more details click <a href="https://github.com/tn-aixpa/sentinel-tools/">here</a>.
 The parameters passed for sentinel downloads includes the starts and ends dates corresponding to period of two years of data.
 The ouput of this step will be logged inside to the platfrom project context as indicated by parameter 'artifact_name' ('data_s2_deforestation').Several other paramters can be configures as per requirements for e.g. geometry, cloud cover percentage etc.</p>

 ```python
 function_s2 = proj.new_function(